How to make your own wreath without big bucks

 How to use floral tape

 If you haven’t used floral tape, add it to your shopping list.
 It’s so handy to have around.
-Floral tape is stretchy and sticks well to itself.
+Floral tape is stretchy and sticks only to itself.
 Scissors are not necessary, simply tear off how much you need.

 • Use it on fresh and faux greens and flowers to hold together.